 OUAGADOUGOU, Burkina Faso

-The region hosts 851,000 refugees and nearly two million displaced people, according to the UN Refugee Agency.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+A controversial new law passed by parliament in August – stating that votes will be counted irrespective of people’s ability to access polling stations on Nov.
+22 – is also triggering fears of widespread disenfranchisement in already marginalized areas, according to The New Humanitarian.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.